drupal-rain/og_serial/README.md

 OG Serial
 ---------
-Serial number solution for og audience.
+Serial number solution for og member/content in per group level.

 Features
 * Setting for each group.